 Hosing and Tubing Materials

 Hoses and tubes can be made from a wide variety of materials, or multiple materials, making them able to be implemented throughout all industries.
 One of the most important criteria for the hose material, is the chemical resistance to the media that will be flowing through it.
 For common materials, you can see our chemical resistance chart to know if it will work for you.
-In this article, we will discuss the common material options and there is an material overview table at the end.
+In this article, we will discuss the common material options.

 Polyurethane (PUR or PU)